stanley101music/CTF/Contest/Flare-On/2014/README.md

 ![](img/C3%20-%20popad.png)
 * After a few step, there're lots of loops that modifying the bytes of the executable file itself
 * Keep tracking and I find some interesting instructions, It pushes some large integer to the stack and call a function and since this is a 32-bit program, those value on the stack will be the parameters to this specific function
-  * After the loop in this function is finished, we can see the flag in the memory, which is modified by this function
+  * After the loop in this function is finished, we can see the flag in the memory, which is modified by this function<br>
     ![](img/C3%20-%20flag.png)
 ### Flag
 ```such.5h311010101@flare-on.com```